Request an appointment by clicking here or by calling 704-444-0087

 A 2016 study from Penn State found that structured TF-CBT was related to a reduction in PTSD symptoms after treatment whereas unstructured, play therapy was related to an increase in symptoms.
 Further research is needed and there are many other important factors (e.g., therapist training, etc.) but there is evidence that such techniques offer potentially better outcomes.

 Dr. Newman is a nationally certified provider and supervisor for TF-CBT and received her training at the Center of Child Abuse and Neglect and through the developers of TF-CBT in the national Train-the-Supervisor program.
-If you are a therapist interested in working with us and providing TF-CBT, Dr. Newman can discuss the certification process with you.
+Dr. Shields is also a certified TF-CBT provider.

 Overcome Past Trauma with the Help of Therapy for Trauma in North Carolina and Beyond Today!